 The level of vulnerability to climate hazards of each type of coastal ecosystem assessed in Sections 5.3.1 to 5.3.6 depends on their sensitivity and adaptive capacity.
-The ecosystem sensitivity is assessed by discriminating the distinct responses to climate hazards of the main biotic and abiotic components that define each ecosystem, such as vegetation, benthic fauna, plankton, biogeochemical gradients (e.g., salinity, nutrients) and geomorphology.
-The level of exposure of each type of coastal ecosystem to climate hazards depends on the ecosystem (1) geographical distribution and (2) topographic characteristics, such as, intertidal or submerged, and (3) the level of local human impacts, for example, eutrophication, aquaculture and coastal infrastructure.
+The ecosystem sensitivity is assessed by discriminating the distinct responses to climate hazards of the main biotic and abiotic components that define each ecosystem, such as vegetation, benthic fauna, plankton, biogeochemical gradients (e.g. salinity, nutrients) and geomorphology.
+The level of exposure of each type of coastal ecosystem to climate hazards depends on the ecosystem (1) geographical distribution and (2) topographic characteristics i.e., intertidal or submerged, and (3) the level of local human impacts, e.g. eutrophication, aquaculture and coastal infrastructure.
 For example, estuaries (Section 5.3.1) and sandy beaches (Section 5.3.3) are distributed all across the global coastlines that are experiencing diverse range of changes in climate hazards, while mangroves (Section 5.3.2) are restricted to temperate and tropical/subtropical regions (Figure 5.14) where their exposure to climate hazards is generally similar in nature.
 Likewise, kelp forests (Section 5.3.6) and most seagrass meadows (Section 5.3.2) are submerged ecosystems, while all the other ecosystems defined here are intertidal, except rocky reefs (Section 5.3.5) and coral reefs (Section 5.3.4) that can be both, intertidal and submerged.
-Intertidal ecosystems are more threatened by flooding and erosive processes due to sea level rise (SLR) and marine heat waves.
+Intertidal ecosystems are more threatened by flooding and erosive processes due to SLR and storm surges than submerged ecosystems; which are more affected by ocean warming, acidification and marine heat waves.
 Furthermore, the pervasive anthropogenic habitat degradation exacerbates climate vulnerabilities of coastal systems.
-Common examples of these compounding effects are the expansion of hypoxic zones enhanced by eutrophication in estuaries, and the reduction of the adaptive capacity of wetlands to flooding and salinisation by coastal squeezing, which constrains the landward migration of vegetated forms.
+Common examples of these compounding effects are the expansion of hypoxic zones enhanced by eutrophication in estuaries, and the reduction of the adaptive capacity of wetlands to flooding and salinization by coastal squeezing, which constrains the landward migration of vegetated forms.

 The common ecosystem responses to global warming (Sections 5.3.1 to 5.3.6) are habitat contraction, migration and loss of functionality and biodiversity.
-At the species level, the main biological responses are similar to those in pelagic ecosystems (Section 5.2.3), including shifts in species distribution towards the poles or specific physicochemical gradients (e.g., salinity and type of substrate) that result in species range expansions and local extinctions.
+At the species level, the main biological responses are similar to those in pelagic ecosystems (Section 5.2.3), including shifts in species distribution towards the poles or specific physicochemical gradients (e.g. salinity and type of substrate) that result in species range expansions and local extinctions.
 Unique biological responses in coastal areas include the potential for inland migration of benthic fauna and littoral vegetation in response to increased sea water intrusion.
 Consequently, the restructuring of coastal ecosystems will negatively affect their functioning and services such as carbon storage, sediment stability, storm protection and provisioning of foraging and nursery sites (Section 5.4.1).

-Table SM5.8a | Tidal exposure: IT: intertidal; S: submerged.
-Ecosystem component: R-S is river-sea transition.
-GM is geomorphology.
-BGQ is biogeochemistry.
-BI is Benthic invertebrates.
-P is Plankton.
-V is Vegetation.
-F is Fishes.
-MM is Marine mammals.
-SB is Sea birds.
-SE is Soil elevation, T is turtles, MA is macroalgae, HABS is harmful algal blooms, SLR is sea level rise, SST is sea surface temperature, RCP is representative Concentration Pathway.
+Table SM5.8: Tidal exposure: IT: intertidal; S: submerged.
+Ecosystem component: R-S: river-sea transition.
+GM: geomorphology.
+BGQ: biogeochemistry.
+BI: Benthic invertebrates.
+P: Plankton.
+V: Vegetation.
+F: Fishes.
+MM: Marine mammals.
+SB: Sea birds.
+SE: Soil elevation.
+T: turtles.
+MA: Macroalgae.